 - Throw away your conventional, media-defined ideals of beauty.
 You’re not going to change society’s definition of beauty, but you can change your own.
 Don’t focus on the beauty you see in ads but, instead, to the beauty you see in the real-life people you admire.

 - Define yourself in ways other than how you look.
 Make your self-esteem contingent on your inner, not outer qualities.
 Focus on what you like about your abilities, personality, relationships, and perspective on the world.
 These almost invariably show improvement over time and are often more changeable than facial or bodily features.

 - Don’t freak out when you feel you “look bad.”
-The anxiety and stress you feel about how you look can take an actual toll on your face, and you’ll be more likely to display the outer signs that truly detract from a pleasant appearance.
+Anxiety and stress can take an actual toll on your face, and you’ll be more likely to display the outer signs that truly detract from a pleasant appearance.